ravisharda/pravega-developer-resources/distributed-deployment-app-specs.md

-You will find sample app definition files for distributed mode deployment of Pravega using Docker Compose and Kubernetes.
+You will find sample app definition/specification files for distributed mode deployment of Pravega using Docker Compose and Kubernetes.

 ## Docker Compose